Plywoodpirate/website/Readme.md

 Please consult the [wiki](../../wiki/Getting-started) for further or more defailed information.

-### How to run
+### How to run a local development environment

-Use docker-compose to fire up your development environment:
+Use docker-compose to fire up your local development environment:

 ```
 docker-compose up